PakmanGames/PlanetPal/README.md

 - Having to learn and implement emerging/new technologies
 - Time management and orginization; planning our schedules and acheiving soft deadlines
 ## Accomplishments that we're proud of
+- Our problem statement and idea; we spent time contemplating but landed on this idea and instnatly knew it owuld be a hit.
+- Our About section on our web app came out much better than expected once we applied CSS and React transformations.
 ## What we learned
+- Learning and refining our ReactJS skills!
+We came into this project with limited React experience and came out as experienced Reactors&copy;.
 ## What's next for Untitled